 Why?
 Because this content is frankly just better; it’s better researched, is deeper, longer (~2k words each) and well formatted for readability across devices.

 It’s split with clear headlines, relevant images and links out to relevant websites.
-In by gut (my dad-bod gut) I know it’s better and I know I spent way more time on those pieces that the others.
+In my gut, I know it’s better and I know I spent way longer on those pieces than the others.

-And most importantly; the site is niche; specialist in this particular topic area.
+And most importantly; the site is niche; it specialises in this particular topic area.

-These two sites – operating in the same niche – very much differ in their SEO approach;
+These two sites differ hugely in their SEO approach;

 Green – Helping Users With Relevant Content